mjsiers/northstar-township-web/docs/README.md

 ---

 ::: danger Board Meeting Change Notice
-Due to the COVID-19 pandemic, the next Board Meeting on **June 15 2020 @ 6:30pm** will be held as a conference call.
+Due to the COVID-19 pandemic, the next Board Meeting on **July 20 2020 @ 6:30pm** will be held as a conference call.
 The phone number and access PIN are posted below.
 Please use a cellphone or internet calling application in order to avoid a long-distance charge.